openpims/firefox/README.md

-# openPIMS Firefox Extension
+# OpenPIMS Firefox Extension

-A Firefox extension for openPIMS integration.
+A Firefox extension for OpenPIMS integration.

 ## Description

-openPIMS Firefox Extension provides seamless integration with openPIMS services.
-The extension allows users to authenticate and interact with openPIMS directly from their browser.
+OpenPIMS Firefox Extension provides seamless integration with OpenPIMS services.
+The extension allows users to authenticate and interact with OpenPIMS directly from their browser.

 ## Features

-- User authentication with openPIMS
+- User authentication with OpenPIMS
 - Server URL configuration
 - Clean, responsive popup interface
 - Secure credential management